Frank Zappa's musical language

 9. Any way the wind blows

 Zappa recorded "Any way the wind blows" first in 1963.
 The opening of this specific version is included in the Paul Buff section.
 It's another song from "Freak out!" that would return on "Cruising with Ruben and the Jets" in a doo-wop setting.
+On that album this title gets spelled as "Anyway the wind blows".
+The corresponding section contains the end of that particular track with doo-wop harmonies.
 The lyrics are referring to the ending of his first marriage, about which he writes in the biographical trivia from the album notes: "Got married when I was 20 ... a lovely girl: almost ruined her life, filed for divorce, moved into my recording studio [etc.]."

 10. I'm not satisfied (1966)